Digital plus Humanities

 Agostini, Caterina and Paul Israel.
 2024.
 “Mediating and Connecting: Versatile Digital Publishing in the Edison Papers.In “Digital Editing & Publishing in the Twenty-First Century,” C21 Editions.

-Director and General Editor: Dr. Paul Israel, co-PI: Caterina Agostini
+Director: Dr. Paul Israel, co-PI: Caterina Agostini

 Scientific Thinking and Narrative Discourse in Early Modern Italy